facebook/react-native-website/docs/testing.md

 After writing testable code, it’s time to write some actual tests!
 (Or if you do test-driven development, you actually write tests first!).
 We encourage you to explore the topic of testability in other learning resources.

-React Native apps come with [Jest](https://jestjs.io) out of the box, ready to use.
-Jest is a popular JavaScript Testing Framework also started at Facebook.
-You can use it to write all types of tests featured in this guide.
+The default template of React Native ships with [Jest](https://jestjs.io) testing framework.
+It includes a preset that's tailored to this environment so you can get productive without tweaking the configuration and mocks straight away.
+You can use Jest to write all types of tests featured in this guide.
 Let’s get started!

 ### Structuring Tests